yogeshhegde/processor-sdk-doc/source/devices/AM62X/android/Application_Notes_Android_Low_Power.rst

 		[  201.595880] android_work: sent uevent USB_STATE=CONFIGURED
 		console:/ $

-This puts system to sleep for 10s and then wakes it up via RTC interrupt
+This puts system to sleep for 10s and then wakes it up via RTC interrupt.

 More information on `Linux how to low power <https://software-dl.ti.com/processor-sdk-linux/esd/AM62X/latest/exports/docs/linux/How_to_Guides/Target/How_to_suspend_to_ram_on_AM62x.html>`_ guide.